dmerejkowsky/blog/content/en/post/0115-awesome-rust-warnings.md

 # Introduction

 If you've ever used a compiler (or any other tool) that can produce warnings about your code, you may be used to messages that are hard to understand, confusing or just plain wrong.

-But today I want to show yo that good compiler warnings do exist and how they can make your code more correct.
+But today I want to show you that good compiler warnings do exist and how they can make your code more correct.

 # The incorrect server API

 The first example comes from code I wrote to test the Rust implementation of the Tanker client SDK.
-You don't need to know precisely how Tanker works to follow this example - let's just say the client needs a "tanker permanent identity" from an identity server to start a session. [^1]
+You don't need to know precisely how Tanker works to follow this example - let's just say the client needs a "Tanker permanent identity" from an identity server to start a session. [^1]

 In my case, the identity server was already written in Go using the Gin-Gonic framework.

-Here's what the implementation of the `sign_in` route looks like:
+Here's what the implementation of the `sign_in` route looked like:

 ```go
 // This struct is used by various Gin handlers